-Cassandra Overton Welchlin is co-convener of MS Black Women’s Roundtable (MS-BWR) an intergenerational civic engagement statewide network of the National Coalition on Black Civic Participation (NCBCP) at the forefront of championing just and equitable public policy on behalf of Black women and girls.
+Cassandra Overton Welchlin is executive director and co-convener of MS Black Women’s Roundtable (MS-BWR) an intergenerational civic engagement statewide network of the National Coalition on Black Civic Participation (NCBCP) at the forefront of championing just and equitable public policy on behalf of Black women and girls.
 Prior to joining MS BWR, Cassandra cofounded and launched an ambitious and progressive MS Women’s Economic Security Initiative (MWESI), founded as a project of MS Low Income Child Care Initiative.
 MWESI is rooted at the intersections of race, gender and poverty.
 It prioritizes women’s rights, equity, economic security; created an intentional and explicit racial and gender framework; and engage women, particularly low-income women of color, with deep connections to grassroots organizing to create a leadership infrastructure setting the stage for long-term movement-building.

 Under her leadership she’s expanded the statewide network of women through local town halls and major summits, where women crafted MWESI policy agenda focusing on expanding child care subsidies, affordable and comprehensive health care, jobs that pay living wages, paid family leave, and protections from domestic violence.
 In addition, during the 2017 legislative session she was successful in building a bi-partisan coalition on equal pay with the intended purpose to close the gender pay gap in MS. Cassandra is an advocate, organizer and agent of change whose work spans over fifteen years reforming public policy.